 Plan on spending anywhere from $1,500 to $2,500 for these items, depending on the amount of work you can do yourself versus the work you hire out (installation of the base plate, wiring, and the braking system may require a professional).

 One detriment to towing a vehicle “four down” is that you cannot back up your motorhome while the vehicle is attached.
 However, it doesn’t require much time to unhook the toad and back up the RV if needed.
+This video from RV Inspection and Care is great at explaining the pros and cons of RV flat towing.

 If you have checked the Dinghy Towing Guides and find that your toad cannot be pulled four down, then you have two options: Tow Dolly or Car Hauler.